GrupoCATO/kobo-docker-ripcord/README.md

 3. Follow the instructions in [reverse-proxy-ripcord](https://github.com/jpstaub/reverse-proxy-ripcord) to set up a fuctional **web** or **lan** network environment.
 This step must be completed before moving on.
 KoBo requires a good network.

+4. Edit the environment file [`envfile.server.txt`](./envfile.server.txt), filling in **all** mandatory variables, and optional variables as needed.

+5. Make the DNS system settings changes necessary to reflect the domain and subdomain settings in `envfile.server.txt`.

-4. `ping` associated Koboform, Kobocat, and Enketo Express addresses.
+6. `ping` associated Koboform, Kobocat, and Enketo Express addresses.
 All addresses must return a successful ping response.
 If not, make adjustments to the DNS system until all pings are good.

 # KoBo Toolbox Deployment:
 1. [Clone](https://help.github.com/articles/cloning-a-repository/) this repository.